-If there is a malfunction in the communication network, it can only be fixed by the service provider.
+If there is a malfunction or failure in these communication networks, it can only be fixed by the service provider.
 In the case of cell phones, landlines, and Internet connections, you might have encountered this challenge.

-Most of us witness the lack of efficiency of conventional communication methods on a daily basis.
+Most of us witness the lack of efficiency of conventional communication methods daily.

 A wireless communication network via Amateur Radio is one of the most effective and alternative means of communication and can play an important role in providing reliable communications when other normal communications fail.

-More surprisingly, the majority of Ham radio operators are extremely versatile in radio technology.
+More surprisingly, the majority of Ham radio license holders are extremely versatile in radio technology.
 It is therefore not a daunting job to overcome unusual device bugs that can occur in their transmitting or receiving system.

 Hams has provided very efficient amateur radio communication and humanitarian assistance under serious circumstances on several occasions, especially during natural/man-made calamities in the country.

-Amateur radio operators use their radio stations in their spare time, perform two-way communication and exchange cultural, personal, technical information with other amateurs not only in India but worldwide.
+Amateur radio operators use their radio stations in their spare time, perform two-way communication, and exchange cultural, personal, and technical information with other amateurs not only in India but worldwide.